LoginRadius/php-sdk/README.md

 #### Partial API response

-We have an option to select fields(partial response) which you require as an API response.<br>
+We have an option to select fields (partial response) which you require as an API response.

-For this, you need to pass an extra parameter(optional) at the end of each API function.
+For this, you need to pass an extra parameter (optional) at the end of each API function

-- If any field passed does not exist in response, will be ignored.
+- if any field passed does not exist in response, will be ignored;
-- In case of nested, only root object is selectable.
+- in case of nested, only root object is selectable;

-- Values should be separated by the comma.
+**Note:** Pass values as comma-separated string!

 **Example:**